 Nevertheless, our framework holds some fundamental limitations that could hamper its broader diffusion.
 To start with, very-high-resolution imagery such as the ones used herein are not cheap to procure and require staff with technical skills to acquire, process, and analyze them (Quinn et al, 2018).
 This might impose a barrier for low- and middle-income countries, who already suffer from long-lasting funding restrictions.
 Additionally, it can take time to establish partnerships between governments and imagery providers.

 Current computer vision techniques also come with limitations that can jeopardize the accuracy and generalization of any similar framework (Shankar et al, 2017; de Vries et al, 2019).
-A typical constraint of A.I.-based models is the lack of ground-truth data to perform their formal validation in the real world (Torralba and Efros, 2011; Raji et al, 2021).
+A typical constraint of AI-based models is the lack of ground-truth data to perform their formal validation in the real world (Torralba and Efros, 2011; Raji et al, 2021).
 In the absence of a dedicated database, it is necessary to employ expert human annotators to manually label the images.
 This is not only costly and time-consuming, but often infeasible in the context of humanitarian crises which require timely responses.

 Some other constraints are intrinsic to the satellite images themselves.
-In our brief experiment, we showed the effect of weather- and cloud-based obstructions on car detectability, including imagery-related features such as color, off-Nadir angle, and image resolution.
-Given its unknown impact on population estimators, we largely encourage future research to investigate further the impact of such aspects on object detectability, and most importantly the use of high-resolution synthetic aperture radar (SAR) imagery as a potential remedial solution to the limiting RGB-based images.
+In our brief experiment, we showed the effect of weather- and cloud-based obstructions on car detectability, including imagery-related features such as color, off-Nadir angle, and image resolution (see section ”Understanding the effect of imagery features on car detection”).
+Given its unknown impact on population estimators, we largely encourage future research to investigate further the impact of such aspects on object detectability, and most importantly the use of high-resolution synthetic aperture radar (SAR) imagery as a potential remedial solution to the limiting RGB-based images (https://umbra.space/).

+Data sparsity was also a key limitation in the present study, mostly as a result from the pre-collected archival Maxar imagery .
+Despite the better spatial coverage and cadence of the freely available Sentinel-2 images, its spatial resolution of 10 meters per pixel prevents the detection of small objects like cars.
+Most cars typically occupy less than a pixel, making it hard to distinguish them from the background.
+For this reason, we resorted to Maxar images which offer higher spatial resolution (i.e., 0.3-0.5 meters per pixel), yet come at the cost of lower spatial and temporal coverage as our analysis relied on pre-collected archival imagery, rather than on-demand task-based imagery.

-Data sparsity was likewise a key limitation of the present study.
-However, the number of earth observation satellites has already improved rapidly, jumping from 789 in Aug 2020 to 1238 in May 2023, with a further increase expected.
-Furthermore, our analysis relied on pre-collected archival imagery, rather than on-demand task- based imagery.
-The cost of the latter has dropped to under USD 1000 per request, down from over USD 10,000 a few years back, with further price drops expected.
-With improved data availability, it is likely to open up some niche for exploring more advanced and robust statistical models to predict population shifts from observed car displacements, including, but not limited to, spatial and state-space models (Gao, 2015; Pu et al, 2023).
+However, it is worth to highlight that the number of earth observation satellites has improved rapidly, jumping from 789 in Aug 2020 to 1238 in May 2023 (UCS, 2023), with a further increase expected.
+Furthermore, the cost of tasked-based imagery has dropped to under USD 1000 per request (Buczkowski, 2023; Satellogic, 2024), down from over USD 10,000 a few years back, with further price drops expected.
+With improved data availability, it is likely to open some niche for exploring more advanced and robust statistical models to predict population shifts from observed car displacements, including, but not limited to, spatial and state-space models (Gao, 2015; Pu et al, 2023).